Webwork Instructor Guide

 • Text section – gives the text that is shown to the student

-• Answer and solution section – specifies how the answer(s) to the problem is/are marked for correctness, and gives a solution that may be shown to the student after the problem set is complete
+• Answer and solution section – specifies how the answer(s) to the problem is/are marked for correctness, and provides a solution that may be shown to the student after the problem set is complete

 Tips